Thayjes/Traffic-Sign-Classifier/writeup_template.md

 ####1.
 Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
 * The size of test set is 12630
 * The shape of a traffic sign image is (32, 32)
 * The number of unique classes/labels in the data set is 43